nabiulorko/ARFFify/README.md

 ## 📄 Output ARFF Structure

-The generated file follows the standard Weka ARFF format:
+The generated file follows the standard Weka ARFF format like this:

 ```
 @relation CDK5_pubchem